en_USEnglish

 7.1 WordPress pricing

-WordPress is an open source CMS, which means that the software itself is free.
-However, it's important to note that you'll have to pay for your site's hosting, as well as for the premium themes and plugins you can use.
-Costs can vary depending on your specific needs.
+WordPress is an open-source CMS, which means the software itself is free.
+However, it's important to note that you'll have to pay for hosting your site as well as any premium themes and plugins you can use.
+Costs may vary depending on your specific needs.

 7.2 Wix prices

-Wix offers paid packages with different levels of functionality.
-Prices vary according to the size of your site and the specific features you need.
+Wix offers paid plans with varying levels of functionality.
+Prices vary depending on the size of your site and the specific features you need.
 They also offer free options with limited functionality, but you'll need to use a Wix domain and accept ads on your site.

 8.1 WordPress support

-WordPress benefits from a vast community of users and developers.
-You can easily find help and resources online through forums, blogs and tutorials.
-What's more, many themes and plugins are regularly updated and benefit from ongoing support.
+WordPress boasts a large community of users and developers.
+You can easily find help and resources online through forums, blogs, and tutorials.
+Additionally, many themes and plugins are regularly updated and receive ongoing support.

 8.2 Wix support

-Wix offers 24/7 support via live chat or telephone.
-They also have a knowledge base offering answers to common questions and tutorials.
-However, the Wix support community is generally more limited than that of WordPress.
+Wix offers 24/7 support via live chat or phone.
+They also have a knowledge base that provides answers to common questions and tutorials.
+However, Wix's support community is generally more limited than WordPress's.

-The WordPress community is vast and active.
-Meetups and conferences are organized regularly, providing opportunities for networking and knowledge sharing.
-WordPress users also benefit from a wide variety of themes, plugins and resources available online.
+The WordPress community is large and active.
+Meetups and conferences are held regularly, providing opportunities for networking and knowledge sharing.
+WordPress users also benefit from a wide variety of themes, plugins, and resources available online.

-Although the Wix community is not as extensive as the WordPress community, there are still forums and groups on social networks where users can get help and share experiences.
+While the Wix community isn't as large as WordPress's, there are still forums and social media groups where users can get help and share their experiences.
 However, in terms of size and dynamism, the WordPress community remains the undisputed leader.

 10. Conclusion

 Ultimately, the choice between WordPress and Wix depends on your specific needs and preferences.
-WordPress offers greater flexibility, advanced customization and potentially superior SEO options.
+WordPress offers greater flexibility, advanced customization, and potentially superior SEO options.
 On the other hand, Wix is more user-friendly for novice users, with an intuitive interface and built-in eCommerce features.
-Carefully weigh up the pros and cons of each platform and choose the one that best suits your needs. objectives and your level of expertise.
+Carefully weigh the pros and cons of each platform and choose the one that best suits your goals and level of expertise.